lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 currently under active development and it relies on the `shiny` framework for reactivity and interactivity.
 The package currently distributes 3 different GUI’s (*main* (default), *compare* or *compare*) which are wrapped and launched by the `pRolocVis` function.

+### The main application {#the-main-application .unnumbered}

 In the below code chunk we lauch the main app (note, we do not need to specify the argument, `app = main` as it is the default).

 \